ElektraInitiative/libelektra/src/tools/website-backend/README.md

 ### Compiling

-Compile Elektra as normal as per the [COMPILE document](https://master.libelektra.org/doc/COMPILE.md), but make sure to include the `rest-backend` tool using the `-DTOOLS` flag.
+Compile Elektra as normal as per the [COMPILE document](https://master.libelektra.org/doc/COMPILE.md), but make sure to include the `website-backend` tool using the `-DTOOLS` flag.

 For instance:
 `-DTOOLS=ALL` or `-DTOOLS=@tool@`